5 Reasons to Use MCT Oil for Ketosis:

 3. Natural Anti-Convulsive:

-The production of ketones has powerful anticonvulsive properties on the brain that has long been used as a treatment for individuals with epilepsy.
-The traditional ketogenic diet which is LCFA based that is used for anti-convulsive benefits is made up of 87% of the calories from fat.
+The production of ketones has powerful anticonvulsive properties on the brain that have long been used as a treatment for individuals with epilepsy.
+The traditional ketogenic diet which is LCFA based and is used for anti-convulsive benefits is made up of 87% of the calories from fat.
 This is extremely hard to follow and compliance is often very low.

 4. Improved Athletic Performance: